Deer Management & Population Control

 The UK's diverse deer populations bring a unique set of challenges and opportunities for land management across the regions.
 In Sussex, Surrey, and Hampshire, the predominant deer species are Fallow, Roe, and Muntjac, each with their unique behaviours and impacts on the environment.

-Fallow Deer are known for their social behaviour, usually found in groups, and can significantly impact vegetation and tree regeneration due to their grazing habits.
-Their presence in sizable numbers can lead to overgrazing, affecting the ecological balance and the health of woodland areas.
+- Fallow Deer are known for their social behaviour, usually found in groups, and can significantly impact vegetation and tree regeneration due to their grazing habits.
+Their presence in sizeable numbers can lead to overgrazing, affecting the ecological balance and the health of woodland areas.

 The management of deer populations is crucial to mitigate these impacts and support the ecological and land use objectives within these regions.
 It's about striking a balance – ensuring deer populations are managed sustainably, while also supporting the broader ecosystem and landowner objectives.
 At Wildscape Deer Management, we tailor our management strategies to the specific deer species and the local contexts of Sussex, Surrey, and Hampshire.